 There are four things to consider before you resubmit your application.
 First, the Holistic Review paradigm developed by the AAMC can be your guide on how to improve your application.
 Carefully look at your Experiences (E), Attributes (A), and Metrics (M).
 Where in these three areas are you not the best you can be?
 Where in the three areas are you not in the range of students that were successful the previous year?
 Second, how well did you articulate your commitment to medicine in your application?
 Is your commitment well supported by your various activities?
 Third, timing is important.
 If your application has not changed significantly from the previous submission, the likelihood of a different outcome is small.
 Admissions committees want to see noticeable changes in a re-applicant.
 Finally, reach out to the medical schools you previously applied to for advice on how you can enhance your application.
 Many schools may not have the resources to provide you with this information, but it does not hurt to try.
 Lastly, consider sitting down with your pre-health advisor who will have the most comprehensive understanding of what successful applicants from your school look like and can offer suggestions for improving your application.”

 --Leila Amiri, MA, Director of Admissions, University of Illinois College of Medicine

 As you prepare to reapply, it can also be helpful to see how other applicants overcame not being accepted on the first try and then ultimately matriculated to medical school.
-Theis a collection of interviews with medical students about their path to medical school where you’ll find that many involve multiple application attempts.
+The AAMC’s Inspiring Stories is a collection of interviews with medical students about their path to medical school where you’ll find that many involve multiple application attempts.
 It can also be helpful to know what medical schools are looking for in their future students.
-The breaks down applications of current medical students and shares what led these applicants to acceptance.
+The AAMC’s Anatomy of an Applicant breaks down applications of current medical students and shares what led these applicants to acceptance.